ArcovanBreda/CEConvDL2/blogpost.md

 #### Number of Rotations

 The main implementation of color-equivariance consists of adding three rotations of 120 degrees, whereas the baseline model (not-equivariant) can be expressed as having 1 rotation.
 In Figure 4, we reproduced the experiments examining the effect of additional rotations.
-In order to save computational power, we limited the experiments to 1, 5, and 10 rotations (instead of 1-10 in the original paper)<!--van mij hoeft het deel tussen haakjes niet per se in dit geval want vanuit "we limited" blijkt al dat we het hebben aangepast-->.
-The models are evaulated across 37 discrete hue shifts during test time, similar to the previous experiment.
+In order to save computational power, we limited the experiments to 1, 5, and 10 rotations (instead of 1-10 in the original paper).
+The models are evaluated across 37 discrete hue shifts during test time, similar to the previous experiment.

 <div align="center">
   <img src="blogpost_imgs/rotations.png" alt="Hue rotations" width="600">